rafael-santiago/life/README.md

 | ``NetBSD``    |  ``__NetBSD__``  |

 Yes!
 The same macros that we commonly use when writing ``C`` programs...
 I love smart people!
-Honoring the memory of a rebel monkey that came down from the tree and started all this shit... that's it!
+Always honoring the memory of a rebel monkey that came down from the tree and started all this shit... that's it! :)

 I also love good conventions...